Wholesale Real Estate Contract: Template & FREE PDF Download

 A specific contingency to be aware of is the inspection contingency, also called the due diligence contingency.
 This states a specific time period for the buyer to have the home inspected.
 With this contingency, the buyer is able to cancel the contract or negotiate certain actions for the seller to take if appropriate for the home.

 It is important to note that not all contracts will have an inspection contingency clause.
 New investors can lose money, even in a low-risk wholesale deal, without the right training and guidance.
-Having this contingency clause is something that may be overlooked so it is important to be aware of this.
+This contingency clause may be overlooked, so it is important to be aware of it.

 Here's an example of a basic due diligence contingency in a contract: